-The band began to pick up lots of work and played a lot on the Jive circuit, where they have become firm favourites, as they play at just the right tempos for all kinds of Jivers to take to the floor.
-We began to travel the length and breadth of the UK to play at the various Jive events.
-We were soon asked to play at some of the great festivals such as Twinwood, Derry Jazz Festival, Northern Ireland, Silda Jazz Festival in Norway, Cognac Blues Festival in France, The Guiness Jazz Festival in Cork Southern Ireland, TanJazz, Tanjier, Morocco, Goodwood Revival and Glorious Goodwood and many more and we are continually asked back.
+The band has picked up lots of work over the 10 years and played a lot on the Jive circuit, where we have become firm favourites, as we play at just the right tempos for all kinds of Jivers to take to the floor.
+We travel the length and breadth of the UK to play at the various Jive events.
+We also play at some of the great festivals such as Twinwood, Derry Jazz Festival, Northern Ireland, Silda Jazz Festival in Norway, Cognac Blues Festival in France, The Guiness Jazz Festival in Cork Southern Ireland, TanJazz, Tanjier, Morocco, Goodwood Revival and Glorious Goodwood and many more and we are continually asked back.
 We also have played and still play at some of the best clubs in London such as The 100 Club, The Hideaway, Boisdale,The Rivoli Ballroom, to name a few.

 It is while playing at these festivals we have met and become friends with many of the other top bands such as The Jive Aces, Laura B and the Moonlighters, The Cadillac Kings, Si Cranston, James Hunter, King Pleasure and the Biscuit Boys,Big Boy Bloater and Imelda May to name a few.